ptrhvns/meals-django-cra-untyped/README.md

 ## Description

-This is a website for managing meals (recipes, menus, shopping lists, grocery stores, etc.).
-It's built with React for client, and Django for the server.
+This is a demonstration website using Django and React to managing recipes.

 ## Setting Up a Development Environment